kuromii5/miku-notes-auth/README.md

 Don't forget to create and run Postgres DB named as in config.

-Run migrations with `task migrate` or using cmd, for example:
+Run migrations with `task migrate` or using cmd (if using .env - don't specify cfg path), for example:

 ```bash
 go run cmd/migrations/main.go --migrations-table="migrations" --config="config/local.yaml"